kevgleeson78/Gesture-Based-UI-Project/README.md

         bool right = false, left = false, up = false, down = false;
 ```
 The check movement method is responsible for setting the above four variables to true if conditions are met.
-These conditions will be explianed in the next sections.
+These conditions will be explained in the next sections.

 #### Camera angle
-The angle of the camera view is used to get the angle of rotation based on the positon of the users head (Where they are looking in the VR space)
+The angle of the camera view is used to get the angle of rotation based on the positon of the users’ head (Where they are looking in the VR space)
-Teh cameras euler angles are gather by usuing the following method:
+The cameras Euler angles are gather by using the following method:
 ```C#
 Camera.main.transform.eulerAngles;
 ```